fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 First,the FDT server needs to be started on the remote system. ( The defaultsettings will be used, which implies the default port, 54321, on boththeclient and the server ). -S is used to disable the standalone mode,which means that the server will stop after the session will finish

+On VM2:
 ```
+hostname --ip-address # use this address below
 [remote computer]$ java -jar fdt.jar -S
 ```

 Then,the client will be started on the local system specifying the sourcefile, the remote address (or hostname) where the server was started inthe previous step and the destination directory

+On VM1:
 ```
 echo "local.data" > local.data
 for i in `seq 100`; do echo "local data"; done > local.data